 15. Crisscross Man Braids

-Another fashion in which you can wear your man braids is by crisscrossing them on top of your head.
-In this way, you will end up with a fabulous interconnected weave of braids that finishes in a small ponytail.
+Another fashion in which you can style man braids is by crisscrossing them on top of the head.
+This way, you will end up with a fabulous interconnected weave of braids that finishes in a small ponytail.
 Make the look stand out even more by pairing it with shaved sides.

 16. Nordic Braids

-Now here is a fabulous example of Viking hairstyles.
-These are three perfectly executed French braids that finish in a man bun.
-The hair is dark chocolate with a caramel ombre, amazingly highlighted by the braids themselves.
+Now here is a fabulous example of Viking hairstyles that sees three perfectly made French braids that finish in a man bun.
+The hair is dark chocolate with a caramel ombre that is highlighted amazingly well by the braids.

-This might just be the definition of a man’s man, as far as we’re concerned.
-The T-shirt, complete with metal chain, lumberjack shirt, and sleeve tattoos, work perfectly well with the short sides and asymmetrical long top Viking haircut that also helps draw attention to the full beard.
+This might just be the definition of a man’s man, as far as many people are concerned.
+The T-shirt, complete with metal chain, and sleeve tattoos work perfectly well with the short sides and asymmetrical long top Viking haircut that also helps draw attention to the full beard.

 18. The Viking Braided Beard

 One of the staples of Viking hairstyles is the braided beard.
-You might have seen it in pictures and tried to replicate it yourself.
-It’s easier than you think.
+You might have seen it in pictures, so know that it is actually quite simple to make it yourself.
 All you need is a lot of patience so that the beard will grow long enough to braid it – and some grooming oil for the beard for maintenance.

 19. Simple Hair Braids